-The truth is that artificial sweeteners are even worse for your health than white sugar because they are neurotoxins that heat up the brain.
+Artificial sweeteners are even worse for your health than white sugar because they are neurotoxins that disrupt the brain.

-They provide no useful nutrients, cause nerve degeneration, mental fog, headaches, poor sleep/wake cycles and even dis-eases like Attention Deficit Disorder (ADD), Autoimmune Conditions and Cancer.
+They provide no beneficial nutrients, cause nerve degeneration and commonly lead to mental fog, headaches, poor sleep/wake cycles, depression, anxiety and even autoimmune conditions.

 Sugar Withdrawal Symptoms

-Once people stop or cut back on sugar they often experience a range of uncomfortable symptoms such as the following:
+If you suddenly cut back on refined sugar, it is common to experience a range of uncomfortable symptoms such as:

 - Cravings & Hunger Pangs